POST-ARREST & CONVICTION RELIEF

 An order halting illegal conditions of confinement; or

 A declaration of rights.

 Habeas proceedings are often confused with the appellate process.
 While habeas corpus allows individuals to challenge their present confinement, it does have its limitations.
-Specifically, these writs cannot be used to challenge a finding of guilt as that is reserved for the criminal appeal process.
+Specifically, these writs cannot be used to challenge a finding of guilt as that is reserved for the criminal appellate process.
 Also, in many cases where prisoners are challenging the conditions of their confinement, they may be required to use the civil rights complaint process instead of habeas corpus.